Downloading the software¶

 After opening the executable installer, please follow the steps of the installation program.
 The installation will proceed in two steps: it first extracts all files to the installation folder, and then sets up the initial ipkiss3 environment.
 The installation can take up to 10-15 minutes.

 The installer takes a while to start.
 Please be patient while the installer is working in the background.
-On Windows 8 and 10, you may receive the message “Windows protected your PC”.
+You may receive the message “Windows protected your PC”.
 If this happens, please click More info and then press Run anyway.

 After the installation, you can choose to launch Luceda Control Center.
 Alternatively, you can find the control center in your start menu, as shown below: